Lucasroele/Toolbox/README.md

 ## Pdf work
 ### jpgs\_to\_pdf
-Use to convert and merge jpg's into a single pdf.
+Use to convert and merge jpg's into a single pdf using Ghostscript.